shanemcw/homebridge-amazondash-MAC/README.md

 * `Clear Accessories` (`10`) A special debug level that removes all previously added accessories.
 This is useful when experimenting during initial configuration when "phantom" accessories may be displayed or accessory characteristics are not being updated due to caching of previous versions of those accessories during configuration experimentation.
 To use, set `debug` to 10 and restart Homebridge.
 Reset `debug` to the (non-10) desired debug level (2 is recommended) and restart Homebridge.
 This second restart will recreate the accessories fresh from the config.json file.
 Note any Homekit actions previously configured for the button accessories may not be retained and may need to be reconfigured for each.

 ## Getting a Dash Button MAC Address, Serial Number, Firmware Version, Model Number

 ### Model Number

 The model number is printed on the back of the Dash button.

 ### MAC Address, Serial Number, Firmware Version

-An Amazon Dash button creates a wifi access point and can provide its information via an internally-generated web page.
+An Amazon Dash button can create a wifi access point and can provide its information via an internally-generated web page.
 * Long press on the Dash button until the light flashes blue
 * Join the network `Amazon ConfigureMe` newly created by that Dash button
 * Open the URL `http://192.168.0.1` on the device connected to `Amazon ConfigureMe`
 * MAC address, serial number, firmware version (and battery level) are reported

 ### Alias

 `alias` is an optional configuration for situations where a button is meant to act just as another.
 For example, you may have a need for more than one doorbell button for multiple doors.
 Another example is a button to trigger a "Goodnight" scene—however you want one on each nightstand on each side of the bed.

 To use this capability, configure one of the buttons as typical—this is the button that will be visible in Homekit.
 In the `alias` portion of its configuration, add the MAC addresses of other buttons to "alias for" or "masquerade as" that button.
 When buttons with those MAC addresses are pushed, it will appear to Homekit as if the visible button was pushed.